Last Updated: April 16th

-Even if you lost the accents, you can almost always spot the British TV shows – the pacing is slower and more deliberate, the seasons are “series” with fewer episodes, and the humor is as dry as old bread.
 The best British series spark innumerable remakes here in America, while the UK seems to only want our reality television.
-They work well as binge-able Netflix series as long as you’re willing to focus a little bit more than usual.
-Sure, you might need to pay a little more attention to them, but just look at how many series you can get through in one sitting!
+They work well as binge-able Netflix series as long as you’re willing to focus a little bit more than usual, but with the fewer number of episodes, just look at how many series you can get through in one sitting!
 Thankfully, the streaming service has a wide variety to choose from, from crime thrillers to absurd comedy.
 So sit back with a pint and enjoy the 15 best British shows on Netflix right now.

 In a world chockfull of Sherlock Holmes iterations, Sherlock manages to stand out, with no little thanks to Benedict Cumberbatch’s striking charm, Andrew Scott’s crazed, over-the-top Moriarty, and the tight writing that fills its ten 90-minute mini-movies.
 Despite the familiar structure — Holmes and Watson crack an uncrackable case with plenty of quips and eye rolls — each episode keeps viewers guessing, laughing, and maybe feeling a little slow for not deducing as fast as the master sleuth.
 Packed with winks to Sir Arthur Conan Doyle’s original works and the intense fanbase behind it, Sherlock still manages to tell complex crime stories and breathe new life into the 130-year-old character.